clairebilat/forensic-data-stories/_posts/2019-12-20-food-chicago.md

 It has been decided that additionally to the **geographic component** of the analysis (based on the geographic delimitations of the community areas) a **temporal component** would be taken into account.
 Indeed, the field of restoration is known to be in a constant evolution : each year, many establishments are opening while other are closing or changing of owner - especially in big cities.
 This is why the different calculations and comparisons has been done by year.
 Also, the main research question (*where to eat* safely *in Chicago*) has been given based on the latest data, considering that it would be the most useful.

+It has also been decided to distribute the facility types into **facility groups** that fall into two main categories :
+- The *private* establishments, where it is possible to eat a main course (for example, the places where you can only eat an ice cream    were deleted of our list).
+- The *public* establishments like school cafeterias and hospitals.
+More about the exact distribution of those facility groups will be explained later.

 Some other research questions were added to the project :
 - About the **hygiene score** :
   - Are their significant differences of hygiene scores between the community areas ?
   - How is the evolution over time ?
+  - Are their significant differences of hygiene scores between the *private* and the *public* establishments ?

 - About the **management** of food establishments :
   - Is their a relation between the number of establishments that an owner has and the hygiene scores obtained ?
   - In which way a change of owner changes the hygiene score of an establishment ?